This page describes best practices around preparing your data, evaluating your models, and improving model performance.

 We recommend that all datasets (also called dataset splits) represent the same population, have similar videos, with similar distribution of labels.

-When you provide your data, AutoML Video Classification can automatically split it into training, validation, and testing datasets.
+When you provide your data, AutoML Video can automatically split it into training, validation, and testing datasets.
 You can assign the train split labels yourself as well.
 Either all samples should come from a single video, or from many videos.
 Having only a few videos could be dangerous if the videos are different or if the label distribution is not the same within the videos.
-This is because when AutoML Video Classification is generating the train-validation-test splits, it does this on video level.
+This is because when AutoML Video is generating the train-validation-test splits, it does this on video level.

 For example, if you have only 3 videos with thousands of annotated video segments inside, but some classes are present only in individual videos, it can happen that the model doesn't train for some labels and thus can miss those labels during prediction.